Jason Chan (singer): Early life and career beginnings

-2008–2009: Change, Close Up, Can't Be Half, Put On
+2008–2009: Close Up, Can't Be Half

-On 30 May 2008 he issued his second album, Change.
-Its first single "I Miss You", featuring Fiona Fung peaked at number one on RTHK, and placed number two on the other three major stations (Ultimate 903, Metro Radio, and TVB).
-"Which Star are You From" 你來自那顆星 was released to radio stations as the second single, peaking at number two on TVB and Metro Radio.
-"Logic and Feelings" 理智與感情 featuring Taiwanese singer Rainie Yang was released as the third single; it topped the 988FM chart in Malaysia.
-Chan made his film debut in the movie Love is Elsewhere.

 Close Up is Chan's first extended play, and was released on 13 May 2009.
 Two singles were released from the EP, "I will be Loving You", and "You Lie I Lie" (你瞞我瞞), with both songs reaching number one on the Ultimate Song Chart, and charted in the top five of the other local charts.
 Chan released full-length album Can't Be Half on 18 December, completing the year with singles "Half Dating" and "No Wrong Done", both penned by Lin Xi, to moderate chart success.
 Chan won Outstanding Artiste (Hong Kong) at the 9th Global Chinese Music Awards.

-In 2010, 人外有人 from Can't Be Half was released to radio stations to moderate, success, peaking at number four on RTHK.
-Put On was released on 15 October 2010.
-Singles "Don't Fear Losing" (别怕失去) and "One Extra Love" (多此一爱) were released in support of the album.
-"Don't Fear Losing" reached number one on the Ultimate Song Chart.

-Being managed by Song Music, Chan became a victim of the royalties controversy between the Hong Kong Recording Industry Alliance (HKRIA) and TVB, unable to make appearances on TVB's programmes, and no songs of his charted on the Jade Solid Gold Chart from late 2009 to 2014.